Whitehaven, Cleator and Egremont Railway: Expansion

 In 1863, an act was sought for extension of the Frizington branch to a junction with the Cockermouth and Workington Railway at Bridgefoot, thus removing the need for ore to be exported through the tunnel at Whitehaven; authorisation of deviation in the Cleator area to avoid subsidence was also sought.
-Objectors to the bill drew attention to the high mileage rates charged by the WC&ER and claimed the extension was being promoted primarily to protect the WC&ER's monopoly by preventing other companies accessing the orefield, but the WC&ER got its act (26 & 27 Vict. c. lxiv).
+Objectors to the bill drew attention to the high mileage rates charged by the WC&ER and claimed the extension was being promoted primarily to protect the WC&ER's monopoly by preventing other companies accessing the orefield, but the WC&ER got its act: the Whitehaven, Cleator and Egremont Railway Act 1863 (26 & 27 Vict. c. lxiv).
 Mineral traffic over the Marron extension began 15 January 1866, it being claimed that it reduced carriage costs by 1s.
 6d. per ton, compared to the route via Whitehaven: the line opened for passenger traffic 2 April 1866, but provision was limited, and the revenue from mineral traffic dwarfed that from passengers and parcels; the WCE&R "although chiefly a railway for the conveyance of iron ore, also holds itself out to carry passengers" was the comment of counsel for a passenger injured in an accident on the line.
 By 1871, mineral traffic on the Marron extension was so heavy that the directors thought it necessary to double the line.

-Hearing of plans of the Whitehaven and Furness Junction to build a branch from Sellafield to Egremont to give a more convenient route for south-bound ore, the WC&ER took steps to promote a line of their own (to give a better basis for opposition to the W&FJR's project) An Act for the Sellafield-Egremont line (as the Cleator and Furness Railway - a joint line of the W&FJR and the WC&ER) was obtained in 1866.
+Hearing of plans of the Whitehaven and Furness Junction to build a branch from Sellafield to Egremont to give a more convenient route for south-bound ore, the WC&ER took steps to promote a line of their own (to give a better basis for opposition to the W&FJR's project) An act for the Sellafield-Egremont line (as the Cleator and Furness Railway – a joint line of the W&FJR and the WC&ER) was obtained as the Cleator and Furness Railway Act 1866 (29 & 30 Vict. c. cxxxii).